 What Do Pool Loan Lending Agencies Consider “Good Credit”?

 Basically, they want to see five or more years of credit history with a variety of account types such as major credit cards, vehicle loans, and a mortgage.

-They also want to see a positive payment history with little or no late payments as well as evidence of the ability to save as demonstrated by large down payments.
+They also want to see a positive payment history with few late payments as well as evidence of the ability to save as demonstrated by large down payments.
 Lenders will also consider your debt-to-income ratio so you want to make sure you are not "over leveraged" relative to your total family income.

 Finally, they want to see stable and sufficient income to insure the loan can be repaid.